 Participation in sport – and particularly in organised club-based team sport – is known to contribute to positive physical and psychosocial health above and beyond individual-based physical activities.
 Participation in sport in school and early adult years is also an important contributor to continuing engagement in recreational physical activity in later years.

-The 'Sport participation and play' policy paper is intended to contribute to the development of policy support for participation in sport at all ages and in all communities in Australia.
+is intended to contribute to the development of policy support for participation in sport at all ages and in all communities in Australia.